dzid26/StepperServoCAN/README.md

 - Depending on mounting orientation and gearing the motor rotation direction may be reversed.
 You can change the direction by setting `motor_gearbox_ratio` or `final_drive_ratio` to a negative value.

 ### LED indicators
-BLUE LED (Function):
+BLUE LED (Waiting for user):
+- solid - waiting for user confirmation [of the calibration] (either with `F1` button or the Enter key in Platformio Debug Console)
 - short single blink after user long presses `F1` button indicating button can be released
- - solid - waiting for user confirmation [of calibration] (either with `F1` button or Enter in Platformio OpenOCD debugger virtual serial console)

 RED LED (Error):
  - solid/dim/flickering - Motion task CPU overrun (shall not happen)